McCLIM/McCLIM/Backends/beagle/README.txt

     this is happening, but it should be possible to track it down].
     RESOLVED 21.AUG.2004 - it appears MACPTRs are output using the family (for a text style) of :fixed - which didn't exist (only :fix).
-Not sure if this is a specification violation or not...
+Not sure if this is a specification violation or not... both are bound in McCLIM, so suspect :fixed is added for compatability with one of the vendor CLIMs?

 -14.- Not all foreign objects we keep hold of in the back end are heap-
     allocated.
 Some are stack-allocated and cause errors about 'bogus' objects once they go out of scope.
 At least, I think (and hope) that's the reason 'cause that's easy to fix.
 RESOLVED 17.JUL.04

+-18.- Note about force-quit; appended to (5).

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%